jcochran206/artsy-capstone-client/README.md

 ## Development Roadmap (to do later)
 This is v1.0 of the app, but future enhancements are expected to include:
-* Personalized Avatar image for profile
+* Personalized avatar image for profile
-* Liking a post (and saving it to your profile)
+* Liking a post (only to save it to your profile, not public)
 * Re-posting someone else's post
 * Pagnination of posts in a feed via an "infinity scroll" mechanic
-* Notifications (informing the user when their post has received a comment or they they have a new follower)
 * Deletion of images stored in the Cloudinary database thru our server
 * More compelling non-signed experience, especially on the landing page